-These definitions of medical words may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.
+These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 If you can’t find what you’re looking for here, you can call our Helpline onto talk to someone who can help.

 Find out more about the topics below on our breast cancer information pages.

 Ablation Removal of or stopping a part of the body from working by surgery or other means such as hormone therapy or radiotherapy.

 Abraxane A type of chemotherapy drug used to treat breast cancer.

 AC chemotherapy A combination of the chemotherapy drugs Adriamycin (also known as doxorubicin) and cyclophosphamide.

 Adjuvant Treatment given in addition to other treatment, for example chemotherapy or radiotherapy given after surgery.